Mein Schiff 5

 Mein Schiff 5 is a cruise ship owned by TUI Cruises.

 Mein Schiff 5 is mainly similar to Mein Schiff 3, Mein Schiff 4, and Mein Schiff 6 with only minor differences to its sister vessels.

+Upon breakout of the 2026 Iran War, Mein Schiff 5 was stranded in Doha, Qatar.
+After 47 days, it was able to depart on April 17, traveling through the Straits of Hormuz together with Celestyal Journey, Mein Schiff 4 and MSC Euribia.